-At sundown today, the Jews began the celebration of Pesach or Passover, to commemorate what is perhaps the most significant event of Jewish history, the liberation of the Hebrew people from slavery in Egypt.
-This year, Passover lasts until the evening of April 16.
+At sundown yesterday, the Jews began the celebration of Pesach or Passover, to commemorate what is perhaps the most significant event of Jewish history, the liberation of the Hebrew people from slavery in Egypt.
+This year, Passover lasts from the evening of April 15until the evening of April 23.

 1 The LORD said to Moses and Aaron in Egypt, 2 “This month is to be for you the first month, the first month of your year.
 3 Tell the whole community of Israel that on the tenth day of this month each man is to take a lamb[a] for his family, one for each household.
 4 If any household is too small for a whole lamb, they must share one with their nearest neighbor, having taken into account the number of people there are.
 You are to determine the amount of lamb needed in accordance with what each person will eat.
 5 The animals you choose must be year-old males without defect, and you may take them from the sheep or the goats.
 6 Take care of them until the fourteenth day of the month, when all the people of the community of Israel must slaughter them at twilight.
 7 Then they are to take some of the blood and put it on the sides and tops of the doorframes of the houses where they eat the lambs.
 8 That same night they are to eat the meat roasted over the fire, along with bitter herbs, and bread made without yeast.
 9 Do not eat the meat raw or cooked in water, but roast it over the fire—head, legs and inner parts.
 10 Do not leave any of it till morning; if some is left till morning, you must burn it.
 11This is how you are to eat it: with your cloak tucked into your belt, your sandals on your feet and your staff in your hand.
 Eat it in haste; it is the LORD’s Passover.